liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. Russian shelling continues across southern Ukraine
 1. Grand Old Party
 1. World War Ⅱ veterans
-1. incursion; invasion; intrude
+1. incursion; invasion; intrude; \"Incursion\" is a sudden and brief invasion or raid into a territory, \"invasion\" is a large-scale and forceful entry into another territory, and \"intrude\" is to enter or be present in a place where one is not welcome or allowed.
 1. warplane
 1. neither side provided proof to back their claims
 1. I think he is to blame
-1. he hit me with a rod; he hit me with a stick
+1. he hit me with a rod; he hit me with a stick; rod一般表示一个比较粗的棍子
-1. you look buff; you’re ripped
+1. you look buff; you’re ripped; 你很壮
 1. defenseless child
 1. a signal failure may be to blame for last Friday's horrific train crash
 1. the fighter jet intercepted a private plane flying over Washington, D.C.